 As the rubber meets the road for the new Trump administration on their promise to wipe out “Obamacare,” reversing the Affordable Care Act has hit a wall.

 Current regulations and their take on preexisting conditions are anathema to most Republicans and conservatives, and many are disappointed with other elements of the newest plan.

 Ways The GOP Health Bill Would Reverse Course From The ACA

 Critics say the new plan they’ve dubbed ‘Republicare’ will almost certainly force young, healthy people out of the market once they’re no longer required to buy insurance.
 This may have the effect of forcing out poor people, in good or average health, in the market because smaller subsidies will leave them unable to afford coverage.
 The idea would be, then, that sick people will all sign up and insurance companies will be forced to accept them and that, ultimately, the pool packed with expensive, sick people will result in the loss of massive amounts of money for insurers.

 After literally years of promises, House Republicans finally have a bill they say will “repeal and replace” the Affordable Care Act.

-Some conservative Republicans have derided the new proposal — the “Obamacare Lite.”
-It keeps intact some of the more popular features of the ACA, such as allowing adult children to stay on their parents’ health plans to age 26 and, at least in theory, ensuring that people with preexisting conditions will still have access to insurance.— calling it
+Some conservative Republicans have derided the new proposal — the— calling it “Obamacare Lite.”
+It keeps intact some of the more popular features of the ACA, such as allowing adult children to stay on their parents’ health plans to age 26 and, at least in theory, ensuring that people with preexisting conditions will still have access to insurance.

 In some cases the elements of the law that remain are due to political popularity.
 In others, it’s because the special budget rules Congress is using — so Republicans can avoid a Senate filibuster — do not allow them to repeal the entire law.